javipalanca/spade/docs/extending.rst

 New Mixins
 ----------

-Some cases you don't want to add a new behaviour, but to add new features to current behaviours.
+Some cases you don't want to add a new behaviour, but to add new features to current behaviours or agents.
 This can be done by means of *mixins*.
-A mixin is a class that a behaviour can inherit from, in addition to the original parent class, making use of the multiple inheritance of python.
+A mixin is a class that a behaviour or an agent can inherit from, in addition to the original parent class, making use of the multiple inheritance of python.
 This way, when we are creating our agent and we implement its behaviour which is (for example) a cyclic behaviour and we want to add this behaviour a feature that is provided by a plugin called ``spade-p2p`` that allows the agent to send P2P messages (by modifying the send and receive methods of the